rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # relatively slow.
 If the node receiving the query is not the the Leader,
 # the request will be transparently forwarded to the Leader.
 curl -G 'localhost:4001/db/query?level=strong' --data-urlencode 'q=SELECT * FROM foo'

+# Query the node, enabling 'auto' Read Consistency mode.
+If the receiving
+# node is read-only i.e. non-voting then 'none' will be set as the Read
+# Consistency level, with a mininum freshess of 1 second.
+For voting nodes
+# then 'weak' be set the Read Consistency level, and the freshness value
+# is ignored.
+curl -G 'localhost:4001/db/query?level=auto&freshness=1s' --data-urlencode 'q=SELECT * FROM foo'
 ```